szczurek-lab/seqme/docs/tutorials/index.rst

 Tutorials
 #########

-Tutorials on using pepme for peptide evaluation, adding new metrics, and integrating third-party models.
+Tutorials on using seqme for peptide evaluation, adding new metrics, and integrating third-party models.

 .. nbgallery::